jjquek/jjquek/README.md

 Before that, I completed a Philosophy (BA) at King's College, London.

-As that might suggest, I'm a developer with a voracious appetite for learning and extending my horizons.
+As that might suggest, I'm a developer that loves to keep extending my horizons.

 ### 🧰 Languages and Tools